 You should recognize where you created the ornamental break earlier.
-Click through the carousel to decide how that break (and any others you create) should be rendered in the eBook.
+Click through the carousel to decide how that break (and any others you create) should be rendered.

-You can experiment with styles as you are writing, or come back and change your mind after you’ve seen your eBook on a device.
+You can experiment with styles as you are writing, or come back and change your mind after you’ve proofed your book.
 Styles are instantly and uniformly applied to all aspects of your book.